tailoringexpert/platform/README.md

 ### Run

-For testing purpose there is a sample plattform in module `tailoringexpert-integrationtest`.
+For testing purpose there is a demo plattform in [github](https://github.com/tailoringexpert/demo).
 See instructions for setting up and running the (demo) system in [README.md](tailoringexpert-integrationtest/README.md)

 ## Links